The ASCAP Foundation Deems Taylor/Virgil Thomson Awards: Competition Guidelines

 For recording liner notes, Entrants must submit digital copies of the work to the Foundation.
 Recording liner notes should be limited to 4,500 words.
 For articles, Entrants must submit their work by uploading the article as part of his or her Online Application.
 Entrant’s full name and contact information should be submitted electronically.
 All Applications and materials must be received by the Foundation prior to the end of the Application Period.

 Judging Procedure & Criteria

 Each eligible Submission will be reviewed as follows by judges, who are ASCAP members selected by the Foundation in the Foundation’s sole discretion.
 Two judges will review and rank the Pop Submissions, and two judges will review and rank the Concert Submissions.
-Ranking shall be based on the significance and quality of the Submissions.
+Rankings will be based on the significance and quality of the Submissions.
 Award-recipient selection resides within the sole discretion of the judges, whose decisions will be final and binding in all respects.

-- There is no official Award Ceremony in connection with this Award.
+There is no official Award Ceremony in connection with this Award.

 Notification Date of Award Recipients